 12 Old Compton St, Soho, London W1D 4TQ

 The Irish Coffees served at this epic New York bar are widely considered to be the best in the world.
 Could be the countless hours they spent perfecting this serve, or the coffee made from beans grown in Sumatra as the base.
-Or maybe it's the perfect ratio of Bushmill's Irish Whisky, coffee and sweetness.
+Or maybe it's the perfect ratio of Bushmill's Irish Whiskey, coffee and sweetness.
 Whatever the secret, this is what we order whenever we touch down in the Big Apple.

 30 Water St, New York, NY 10004, United States

-As you now know, this isn't the OFFICIAL home of the O.G Irish Coffee, but it is the place where the first American born Irish Coffee was made, so if you're a purist, you'll need to get yourself to the Bay Area.
-They serve up over 2,000 Irish coffees a day, using cream aged for 48 hours and frothed to a precise consistency, which is what makes it float as delicately as a swan on the surface of this legendary serve.
+As you now know, this isn't the OFFICIAL home of the OG Irish Coffee, but it is the place where the first American-born Irish Coffee was made, so if you're a purist, you'll need to get yourself to the Bay Area.
+They serve up over 2,000 Irish Coffees a day, using cream aged for 48 hours and frothed to a precise consistency, which is what makes it float as delicately as a swan on the surface of this legendary serve.

 2765 Hyde St, San Francisco, CA 94109, United States

 If you can't get yourself to the Emerald Isle to drink this caffeinated treat, no drama.
 You only have to head to Islington to visit the best (and most authentic) Irish bar in London.
 Co-Owners Aaron Wall and Ciarán Smith are the ultimate dealers of Irish hospitality, charm and good craic.
-Their Irish Coffee is made with Jameson Black Barrel Whiskey, coffee, cream, demerara syrup, and a wall of HOMEBOY Irish coffee bitters.
+Their Irish Coffee is made with Jameson Black Barrel Whiskey, coffee, cream, demerara syrup, and a wall of Homeboy Irish Coffee bitters.
 Unsurprisingly, it's bang on.

 108 Essex Rd, Islington, London N1 8LX